National Capital Region Athletic Association

-The National Capital Region Athletic Association (NCRAA) is an athletic association in Metro Manila (National Capital Region), Philippines established in 1993.
+The National Capital and Regional Athletic Association (NCRAA) is an athletic association in Metro Manila (National Capital Region), Philippines established in 1993.
 It is primarily held during the second semester of a school around November until February.

 Basketball and Volleyball are the centerpiece sports of the league but it also stage several events as well.

 In 2016, the league merged with the Universities and Colleges of Luzon Athletic Association to become the NCR-UCL Athletic Association.
 However, the merger only lasted for one season and was dissolved at the end of its maiden season.
-NCRAA will be operating again as a separate entity beginning in November 2017.
+NCRAA began operating again as a separate entity since November 2017.
 For continuity purposes, the NCRAA considers the lone NCRUCLAA season as its 24th season.